An Indigenous Learning Opportunity running from Fall to Spring annually.

 Each year – or Season – builds on the next…

-Beginning in the Fall and running until the Spring, this course serves to support participants in deepening their understanding of Indigenous knowledge and perspectives while strengthening connections with the local Land and supporting more respectful, reciprocal relationships.
+Beginning in the Fall and running until the Spring each year, this course serves to support participants in deepening their understanding of Indigenous knowledge and perspectives while strengthening connections with the local Land and supporting more respectful, reciprocal relationships.

 CBEEN_bird-Indigenous